 Older properties often fall into disrepair through lack of routine maintenance.
-November 29th 2019 is ‘National Gutters Day’ led by the Society for the Protection of Ancient Buildings (SPAB) as a reminder if you watch the small jobs, the big jobs will take care of themselves (paraphrased by Heritage Revival, but you get the drift…).
+The last Friday in November is ‘National Gutters Day’ led by the Society for the Protection of Ancient Buildings (SPAB) as a reminder if you watch the small jobs, the big jobs will take care of themselves (paraphrased by Heritage Revival, but you get the drift…).

 If you have a damp wall which is near a rainwater downpipe, or water is not flowing effectively from the gutters to the downpipe do check for debris removal first.